hameddavodi/About-Me/README.md

 - 1 year of work experience as a Head of Economics Research Group (Tehran Polytechnique, Center of Advance Studies)
 - 4 years of work experience as a Economist Analyst (Black-forest IT solution)
-- Lots of independent work experience as a data scientist, business developer, and product analyst.
+- Lots of independent work experience as a Data Scientist, Business Developer, and Product Analyst.
-- Current Data science for economics master's student at the University of Milan.
+- Current Data Science for Economics Master's student at the University of Milan.
-- Graduated of Economics development Master's degree
+- Graduated of Economics Development Master's degree
 - Economic science Bachelor's degree.

 Also: